-In History 224, tutorial participation is a course requirement even though it does not carry percentage weighting as coursework.
+In History 224, tutorial participation is a course requirement even though tutorials do not carry percentage weighting as coursework.
 Tutorial participation is a crucial opportunity to discuss issues raised by lectures and readings, and a key part of your preparation for online tests, essay writing, and the Exam.
-In other words, tutorials are an absolutely central component of the learning experience in this course and you are strongly encouraged to attend and participate regularly.
+In other words, tutorials are an absolutely central component of the learning experience in this course and we strongly encourage regular attendance and participation.

 Please note that tutorials with reading assignments begin in Week 2 of the semester.
 We take attendance at the beginning of each tutorial, so if by some misfortune you arrive late, please ensure that you have been marked as present before leaving the tutorial.
 Except in case of illness or other excusable absence, we expect students to attend at least 7 tutorials.
-Failure to reach this minimum level of attendance may adversely affect your overall course grade.
+Failure to reach this minimum threshold of attendance may adversely affect your overall course grade.